Level: 6 | Duration: 1 Year | Start Date: September

 - Counselling Clients Experiencing Grief and Loss

-Please note that depending on numbers, you may need to choose between Counselling Clients Experiencing PTSD and Counselling Couples modules.
-You may also need to choose between Counselling Children and Young People and Counselling Clients Experiencing Grief and Loss modules.
+You will need to choose between Counselling Clients Experiencing Trauma and Relationship Counselling.
+You will also need to choose between Counselling Children and Young People and Counselling Clients Experiencing Grief and Loss.

 How will I be assessed?

 To achieve the BSc (Hons) Counselling Degree you need to demonstrate a high level of academic competence.
 This will be achieved through written assignments and the completion of a research dissertation which explores a topic of their choice.
 The assessment methods used within the programme are the most appropriate way to assess your skills and enable you to meet learning outcomes.
 Assessment methods are designed to develop your transferable skills.
 Your ability to plan, judge, communicate issues/debates, solve problems logically and develop original solutions in appraising critically the work of others and in managing your own learning are all significant contributors to determining your mark for a module.